History of Linda McMahon in Timeline

 In 2015, Linda McMahon donated $1.2 million to Future 45, a Super PAC which funded anti-Bernie Sanders advertisements.

-On December 7, 2016, then president-elect Donald Trump announced his intention to nominate Linda McMahon as the administrator of the Small Business Administration.
+On December 7, 2016, President-elect Donald Trump announced his nomination of Linda McMahon to be Administrator of the Small Business Administration (SBA).

 2016: Donation to Rebuilding America Now